G3zz/callHaskellFromC/README.md

-This repository demonstrates how to compile and link a Haskell source with a C source to produce a native binary.
+This repository demonstrates how to compile and link a Haskell source with a C source to produce a dynamically linked native binary.
 More specifically, a Haskell method exported via the Foreign Function Interface (FFI) is compiled into a dynamic shared library that is called from a main method written in C.
 GHC is used to compile both the Haskell and C sources, producing a binary